btmoyers/2018-08-22-USDA/index.md

     <a href="https://www.r-project.org">R</a> is a programming language
     that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use
     <a href="https://www.rstudio.com/">RStudio</a>.
-You will also need to install the R packages <a href="https://cran.r-project.org/web/packages/tidyverse/index.html">tidyverse</a> and <a href="https://cran.r-project.org/web/packages/rmarkdown/index.html">rmarkdown</a>.
+You will also need to install the R packages <a href="https://cran.r-project.org/web/packages/tidyverse/index.html">tidyverse</a> and <a href="https://cran.r-project.org/web/packages/rmarkdown/index.html">rmarkdown</a>. <a href="https://www.r-bloggers.com/installing-r-packages/">Here</a> is a short explanation about how to install R package.
   </p>

   <div class="row">